MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/sas-key-not-configured-error.md

 ms.author: feiqiu
 author: feifeiqiu
 ms.reviewer: mhart
-ms.date: 10/07/2023
+ms.date: 10/13/2023
 ---
-# "SAS Key hasn't been configured" error occurs in Resource Scheduling Optimization
+# "SAS Key hasn't been configured" error in Resource Scheduling Optimization

 This article helps administrators resolve an issue in the [Resource Scheduling Optimization add-in](/dynamics365/field-service/rso-overview) for Microsoft Dynamics 365 Field Service.

 ## Symptoms

-The "SAS Key hasn't been configured" error message appears when users try to publish a schedule.
+The "SAS Key hasn't been configured" error message appears when users try to [publish a schedule](/dynamics365/field-service/rso-schedule-optimization#buttons-and-functions-for-optimization-schedules).

 ## Resolution

 The message means the Resource Scheduling Optimization Azure resources aren't set up correctly.
-[Go to the Resource Scheduling Optimization deployment app](/dynamics365/field-service/rso-deployment) to check the Resource Scheduling Optimization deployment status.

-Redeploy the add-in to fix the issue.
+Go to the [Resource Scheduling Optimization deployment app](/dynamics365/field-service/rso-deployment) to check the Resource Scheduling Optimization deployment status.
+Then, redeploy the add-in to fix the issue.